samuelfneumann/GoLearn/README.md

 * [ ] Add `gym` to the `EnvConfig` structs.

 * [ ] Add `TimeLimit` to `gym` package so that time limits can be altered

-* [ ] Move GAEBuffer and ExpReplay to a new `buffer` package - in which case GAE buffer needs a public API